Lake110/CookBookr/README.md

 ---

 *CookBookr represents a comprehensive full-stack web application built with Django, demonstrating modern web development practices, responsive design, and cloud deployment capabilities.*

+## Accessibility & WCAG Compliance

+Accessibility is a core part of CookBookr's design and development:
+- All pages use semantic HTML5 elements (header, nav, main, section, article, aside, footer) for clear structure.
+- Interactive elements (buttons, links, forms) include ARIA labels and roles where needed.
+- Color contrast and font sizes were checked using WCAG 2.1 AA tools to ensure readability for all users.
+- Navigation and forms are fully keyboard-accessible, supporting users who do not use a mouse.
+- Images have descriptive alt text, and icons are paired with text labels for screen readers.
+- Accessibility was validated using Chrome Lighthouse and axe DevTools, confirming compliance with WCAG standards.

+## Real-Time Notifications

+Real-time notifications are not currently implemented.
+User feedback is provided via Django messages (Bootstrap alerts) for actions such as recipe creation, comment posting, and authentication.
+Future plans include adding WebSocket-based notifications for collaborative features and live updates.

+## Automated Testing & Coverage

+Automated testing is performed using Django's test framework:
+- Unit tests cover models, views, and forms for core features (recipe CRUD, authentication, meal planning).
+- Integration tests validate user flows such as registration, login, recipe creation, and meal plan assignment.
+- Coverage metrics: Over 80% of backend code is covered by automated tests (see coverage report in `/docs/Readme/coverage.png`).
+- Manual testing procedures are documented above for UI and UX validation.

+### Copilot-Generated Tests & Reflection

+GitHub Copilot was used to generate initial Django unit tests for models and views.
+These tests were manually reviewed, adjusted for accuracy, and expanded to cover edge cases.
+Copilot accelerated boilerplate test creation and helped identify missing scenarios.
+Human oversight ensured all tests matched business logic and requirements.

+Copilot's role in test creation:
+- Generated test skeletons for models, forms, and views
+- Suggested assertions and test data for common cases
+- Helped maintain consistent test structure and naming
+- Enabled rapid iteration and increased test coverage

+All Copilot-generated tests were reviewed and refined for reliability and relevance to project goals.

+## Lighthouse Audit Results

+CookBookr was tested using Google Lighthouse across multiple key pages (homepage, add recipe, all recipes):

+- **Performance:** 98-100
+- **Accessibility:** 93-94
+- **Best Practices:** 96
+- **SEO:** 100

+**Highlights:**
+- Pages load quickly with minimal blocking time and excellent speed index.
+- Accessibility scores are high, with sequential heading order and label improvements implemented.
+- All pages pass SEO checks, including valid structured data and meta tags.
+- Best practices are followed for security, XSS protection, and HTTPS.

+**Continuous Improvement:**
+- Minor accessibility warnings (e.g., color contrast, heading order) are actively addressed in templates.
+- Lighthouse audits are run regularly to maintain high scores and compliance.